Cash Conversion Cycle

 2. automotive industry

-Good: An automaker that uses "just-in-time" production minimizes its inventory costs and sells cars almost as fast as they are produced.
+GoodA car manufacturer that uses "just-in-time" production minimizes its storage costs and sells cars almost as quickly as they are produced.
 Low storage costs and fast turnaround times are crucial here.

 Bad: An automaker with a high CCC may have too many unsold cars in stock.
 Capital is tied up, and there may be storage costs that reduce profits.